nickcoats/home-demand-api/README.md

 # home-demand-api
-A simple API for real estate home demands
+A simple API for real estate home demands.